zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	&\bm{B}(\bm{r}, t) = \nabla \times \bm{A}(\bm{r}, t).
 \end{aligned}
 $$

+[^32]: Eqn.
+8.4 also indicates that while E and A are *polar vectors*, the cross product makes B an [axial vector](https://en.wikipedia.org/wiki/Pseudovector).

 The converse is not true.
 Since the [curl of gradient](https://en.wikipedia.org/wiki/Vector_calculus_identities#Curl_of_gradient_is_zero) is zero, the vector potential